-Since 2006, the Helmholtz Association has set up 34 Research Schools and Graduate Schools at its Centers.
-These schools offer a structured doctoral training, which offers excellent supervision, stable working conditions and an educational program tailored to the individual needs of early-stage researchers.
+Since 2006, the Helmholtz Association has established 34 Research Schools and Graduate Schools at its Centers.
+These schools offer structured doctoral education, providing excellent supervision, stable working conditions and a training program tailored to the individual needs of their early-stage researchers.
 In addition, PhD candidates are integrated into renowned research teams and international networks and have access to the Helmholtz Association's unique research infrastructures.